Azure/linux-on-azure-levelup/Module 2 - Modernize/Module 2 Lab instructions.md

 ```
 **NOTE** This last action is not a secure or best practice.
 For the sake of troubleshooting within the lab, this will allow connections from any IP address.

 9. Using vi, modify pg_hba.conf file so that the server will listen on any ip address.
 Scroll to the CONNECTIONS AND AUTHENTICATION section of the file.
+For this lab, add the below information above the current entry and using the '#' to comment out the entry below.

 ```bash
 listen_addresses = '*'
 ```
 **NOTE** This last action is not a secure or best practice.
 For the sake of troubleshooting within the lab, this will allow the IP address to change on reboots for the lab.

 ## Setup Apache web server